On This Page

 What is the REx-PN Test Plan, and how can I use it to prepare?

-The REx-PN Test Plan provides an excellent guide as you prepare to write the exam.
+The REx-PN Test Plan (EN; FR) provides an excellent guide as you prepare to write the exam.
 It’s a concise summary of the content areas and scope of what will be tested on the exam, and also includes: definitions for each Client Needs category; nursing activity statements; sample REx-PN questions; and, information on the format of the exam and how it will be scored.

 Will I have to memorize normal lab values?